 Placement is everything when it comes to using a highlighter.
 After all, the whole point of using a highlighter is to flaunt a lifted face with a youthful-looking glow.
 Here’s a simple guide on where to apply highlighter.

 On your cheeks: Always apply highlighter above your cheekbones—never below.

 On your nose: You can help make your nose look slimmer by applying a highlighter straight down the bridge of your nose.

-On your eyes: Help yourself look more awake by putting some highlighter on in the inner corner of your eyes.
+On your eyes: Help yourself look more awake by putting some highlighter around the inner corner of your eyes.

 On your lips: You can get the illusion of fuller lips by applying a touch of highlighter on your cupid’s bow.

-Yep, there is a thing as too much highlighter.
-Unless you want to look like super-shiny, you should know when to hit the pause button.
+Contrary to popular belief, there is a thing as too much highlighter.
+Unless you want to look super-shiny, you should know when to hit the pause button.
 Remember, less is always more when it comes to makeup, highlighter included.

-When you’re planning on wearing a highlighter, you need to think about lighting.
-Not sure what we mean?
-Let us break it down for you.
-If you’re going to be spending the day in soft, dim lighting, then you can up the ante and go for a really sparkly highlighter which can help make your features pop against the candle-lit background.
-On the other hand, if you’re going to be outdoors during the day, consider choosing a subtler highlighter that won’t look as harsh against the sunlight.
+When you’re planning on wearing a highlighter, lighting should always be a factor.
+Simply put, if you’re going to be spending the day in soft, dim lighting, then you can up the ante and go for a really sparkly highlighter, which can help make your features pop against a candle-lit background.
+On the other hand, if you’re going to be outdoors during the day, consider choosing a subtler highlighter that won’t look as harsh under the sunlight.
 Know that you’re going to be snapping a ton of pics?
 Take a photo of yourself before you go out to see what your highlighter looks like on camera.

 6. YOU’RE USING IT WITH THE WRONG FOUNDATION